-- Cryptojackers use infected computer's hardware to mine cryptocurrency for attackers - Ransomware either lock the GUI of infected computer or encrypt all files on hard drive.
-Then requires a ransom to be paid for restoring the system. - Encrypting ransomware typically use public-key crypto

-Only operators have secret to decrypt files - After ransom is paid (typically in Bitcoin), operators use C&C channel to instruct malware to decrypt files - Droppers are simple executables designed to "drop" other malware onto a computer.
+- Cryptojackers use infected computer's hardware to mine cryptocurrency for attackers - Ransomware encrypts all files on hard drive and then requires a ransom to be paid for restoring the system. - Typically use public-key crypto ⇒ Only operators have secret to decrypt files - After ransom is paid (typically in Bitcoin), operators use C&C channel to instruct malware to decrypt files - Also common to threaten to release sensitive data if victim doesn't pay - Droppers are simple executables designed to "drop" other malware onto a computer.
 Payload malware can either be contained inside dropper itself, or be downloaded - Remote Access Tools (RATs) provide remote "back door" access into infected machines - "Advanced Persistent Threats" (APTs) are advanced malware designed to evade detection for an extended period of time.
 Used for e.g. espionage (nation state or corporate) or "cyber warfare".